LevBernstein/C-Concurrency/README.md

 It would be far more efficient to open and close output only once.
 However, opening and closing every time causes the program to spend more time on I/O, allowing us to get a real measurement of speed.

-Looking at the output, there are clear diminishing returns; the time it takes to accomplish the task approximates logarithmic growth.
+Looking at the output, there are clear diminishing returns; maximum efficiency for the task seems to be achieved with 9 processes (though this is only accurate to the second).

 ## Sample output: